justinjaywang/jekyll-theme-cypress/README.md

 ### Navigation

-You can show navigation page links (both internal and external) in a horizontal list below the title.
+Any pages you add will get added to the navigation by default.
+You can override these with your own navigation links (both internal and external) in a horizontal list below the title.
 Add these in `_config.yml`:

 ```yaml
 nav: